usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 be required to provide in new construction.

-A hotel that is engaged in barrier removal should meet this alterations standard, if it is readily achievable to do so.It is not required to exceed this level of access.
+A hotel that is engaged in barrier removal should meet this alterations standard, if it is readily achievable to do so.
+It is not required to exceed this level of access.
 Even if it is readily achievable to make more rooms accessible than would be required under the ADAAG alterations standards, once the hotel provides this level of access, it has no obligation to remove barriers in additional guest rooms.

-ILLUSTRATION 2: A grocery store that has more than 5000 square feet of selling space and now has six inaccessible check-out aisles is assessing its obligations under the barrier removal requirement.ADAAG does not contain specific provisions applicable to the alteration of check-out aisles, but, in new construction, two of the six check-out aisles would be required to be accessible.
+ILLUSTRATION 2: A grocery store that has more than 5000 square feet of selling space and now has six inaccessible check-out aisles is assessing its obligations under the barrier removal requirement.
+ADAAG does not contain specific provisions applicable to the alteration of check-out aisles, but, in new construction, two of the six check-out aisles would be required to be accessible.
 The store is never required to provide more than two accessible check-out aisles, even if it would be readily achievable to do so.

-ILLUSTRATION 3: An office building that houses places of public accommodation is removing barriers in common areas.If the building were newly constructed, the building would be required to contain areas of rescue assistance.
-However, the ADAAG alterations standard explicitly specifies that areas of rescue assistance are not required in buildings that are being altered.Because barrier removal is not required to exceed the alterations standard, the building owner need not establish areas of rescue assistance.
+ILLUSTRATION 3: An office building that houses places of public accommodation is removing barriers in common areas.
+If the building were newly constructed, the building would be required to contain areas of rescue assistance.
+However, the ADAAG alterations standard explicitly specifies that areas of rescue assistance are not required in buildings that are being altered.
+Because barrier removal is not required to exceed the alterations standard, the building owner need not establish areas of rescue assistance.

-### III-4.4500 Priorities for barrier removal.q
+### III-4.4500 Priorities for barrier removal.

 The Department&#39;s regulation recommends priorities for removing barriers in existing facilities.
-Because the resources qavailable for barrier removal may not be adequate to remove all existing barriers at any given time, the regulation suggests a way to determine which barriers should be mitigated or eliminated first.
+Because the resources available for barrier removal may not be adequate to remove all existing barriers at any given time, the regulation suggests a way to determine which barriers should be mitigated or eliminated first.
 The purpose of these priorities is to facilitate long-term business planning and to maximize the degree of effective access that will result from any